flaviusb/Byeloblog/README.md

 ##But Why?

 Assume that you want to blog like a hacker.
 This means writing posts in Vim or Emacs, in some kind of high level form, and posting using the terminal.
 You also want your data to live somewhere under version control.
 Flat files are one possible kind of solution to this.
+To avoid crufting things up with the build apparatus, you want an existing system that can be installed external to your data.
+Keeping a single conf file in a high level language in your data can be excused as helping to document the format of your data, but you want something suitably close to [Omega](http://flaviusb.net/2011/01/08/%CE%A9.html); so, Byeloblog uses Ioke.

 ##Installing